LTU-PHY5001/environment/README.md

 For our purposes it is convenient to use a 'portable' instance of VS Code that is independent of most of the software pre-installed on the LTU laboratory computers.
 The required VS-Code extensions will be installed, a python virtual environment created together with Python and Q# kernels created for use with Jupyter notebooks.

- This same approach  should work on the on the LTU Virtual Desktop [VDI](https://www.latrobe.edu.au/students/support/it/teaching/myapps) or your own Windows 10/11 device.
-Administrator privileges are not required and the configuration should not affect existing installations of VS Code, python, etc.

 **Follow these steps:**